Namularbre/node_password_manager/README.md

 # Node Password Manager

-A password managemnent API to keep your password in a safe place.
+A password management API to keep your password in a safe place.

 ## Functionalities

 User system: You need to be logged in the API to use it.
 You can save password and recover them.
-They are crypted in the database.
+They are encrypted in the database.

 ## Setup

-1. First, install MariaDB (at least version 10.5) and Node JS 20.10.0.
+1. First, install MariaDB (at least version 10.5) and Node.js 20.10.0.

 2. Run the password_manager.sql script to create the database.